top of page

 Among other scenarios, a single dashboard via low code platform integration strategy seems the most relevant since it allows one to remain flexible and highly-scalable, open to innovations without fear of poor interaction with the existing software.

-If you've opted for this way, the XME.fast code platform can become a handy tool to help marry all your services, expand revenue streams and supercharge customer experience.
+If you've opted for this way, the XME.digital enterprise integration platform (EIP) can become a handy tool to help marry all your services, expand revenue streams and supercharge customer experience.
 Let's consider its capabilities trying to map them on building management operations.

 A modern building management system (BMS) naturally expects user interaction based on its available functionality.
 However, with XME, we enable the conversion of these functions into a well-designed customer journey based on real user scenarios and omnichannel communication, including chatbots, apps, and push notifications.